Ren0k/Project-Atmospheric-Drag/README.md

 There are some internal gyros that produce drag, we ignore them for now, and only look at drag values of the 2 fuel tanks.
 So how do we get the drag on the 2 fuel tanks?

-We follow the exact same steps as in example 1, but a few addition before starting with transformations.
+We follow the exact same steps as in example 1, but with a few additions before starting with transformations.

 #### 1) Getting Drag Cube Values
 Same as in example 1: